rbenamotz/LEMPA/README.md

 ```
 * **id** Unique ID for the profile
 * **type** `bin` or `composite`.
 Composite allows for multiple profile programming, one after another.
-* **jumper** *optional* If specfied, and the relevant profile is chosen with a physical jumper, this profile will be used if none was specified as part of command line parameter.
+* **jumper** *optional* If specified, and the relevant profile is chosen with a physical jumper, this profile will be used if none was specified as part of command line parameter.
 * **device** Type of device to program.
-Not requried for ESP.
+Not required for ESP.
 See [AVRDude](https://www.nongnu.org/avrdude/user-manual/avrdude.html) for list of devices
 * **bins** List of bins to upload.
-For ATMega only one bin is requried.
+For ATMega only one bin is required.
 For ESP multiple bins can be specified to support SPIFFS
 * **plugins** System support a simple web server with the ability to send data to the ATMega via serial.
 This allows for parameter tweaking and QA.